 Addiction, in terms of cannabis use, refers to a psychological and sometimes physical dependence on the substance.
 It entails compulsive and repetitive consumption despite negative consequences on health, relationships, or daily functioning.

-While not everyone who uses weed becomes addicted, susceptibility varies based on factors like genetics, frequency of use, and personal predispositions.
+While not everyone who uses cannabis becomes addicted, susceptibility varies based on factors like genetics, frequency of use, and personal predispositions.

-Cannabis use in the United States affect a significant part of the population.
+Cannabis use in the United States has been found to affect a significant part of the population.
 In fact, nearly half of all Americans have tried marijuana, colloquially referred to as “weed,” at least once, with 16.9% still using the substance.
-This drug also seems popular in younger demographics; 24% of high school seniors have used the substance in the past year.
+Cannabis also seems popular in younger demographics; 24% of high school seniors were reported to have used the substance in the past year.
 However, there is also a growing trend of older adults turning to cannabis for medicinal purposes or recreational use.

-There is a difference in usage between men and women, with men using more and in larger quantities.
+There is a difference in cannabis usage between men and women, with men using more and in larger quantities.
 They also reported different symptoms compared to women, such as increased appetite and altered time perception.
-Since men are more prone to addiction, there is a greater likelihood that they can become addicted to the substance.
+Since men are more prone to addiction, there is a greater likelihood that they can become addicted to cannabis.

 The emergence of dispensaries and regulated markets has influenced usage trends by providing legal access to cannabis products.
 These establishments often offer an array of products, educational resources, and quality control measures, shaping consumer preferences and habits.

 The distinction between medical and recreational cannabis use lies primarily in the purpose and context of consumption.
-Medical cannabis alleviates symptoms of medical conditions, including chronic pain, epilepsy, anxiety, and chemotherapy-induced nausea.
+Medical cannabis is utilized for therapeutic purposes to alleviate symptoms of various medical conditions, including chronic pain, epilepsy, anxiety, and chemotherapy-induced nausea.
 Its consumption is guided by medical professionals, with specific dosages and strains tailored to individual patient needs.

 Conversely, recreational cannabis use is non-medical and primarily for enjoyment or relaxation purposes.
-Recreational users consume marijuana to experience euphoria, relaxation, or altered perception.
+Recreational users consume cannabis to experience euphoria, relaxation, or altered perception.

-While both medical and recreational cannabis derive from the same plant, their usage falls under different regulations.
-Medical marijuana typically requires a prescription or medical card for legal access, while recreational cannabis may be subject to age restrictions and regulatory frameworks specific to each jurisdiction.
+While both medical and recreational cannabis derive from the same plant, their usage is governed by different regulations.
+Medical cannabis typically requires a prescription or medical card for legal access, while recreational cannabis may be subject to age restrictions and regulatory frameworks specific to each jurisdiction.

 Medical cannabis has shown promise in treating a variety of medical conditions.
 Some of the conditions commonly treated with medical cannabis include chronic pain, neuropathic pain, multiple sclerosis (MS) spasticity, chemotherapy-induced nausea and vomiting, epilepsy, Crohn's disease, inflammatory bowel disease (IBD), HIV/AIDS-related wasting syndrome, glaucoma, post-traumatic stress disorder (PTSD), insomnia, anxiety disorders, and Tourette syndrome.